 If you are looking for a Roomba model that you can control using your smartphone or using voice commands and that gives your floors a good cleaning, then you can choose either the Roomba 890 or the Roomba 960.

-If price is a factor, it is worth nothing that you can save $200 with the Roomba 890 and still get a decent clean.
+If the price is a factor, it is worth noting that you can save around a couple hundred dollars with the Roomba 890 and still get a decent clean.
 But if you have a bigger house, you might want to consider spending more for the Roomba 960 because of its entire level cleaning feature and its longer running time.